Treyson-Grange/DroneCones/Team_Sprint_Summary.md

 # Flapjack Heros Sprint Summary #
+## Sprint 5: Development Pt3
+For these two weeks we continued work on functionality of our app.
+We met online that Monday night (i.e., the first night of the sprint) to make sure each person knew what needed to be done and gave out tasks to do.
+We also met for work days.

+For this sprint of development we worked on the following
+* Treyson: Finished Drone Account Information and worked on the capabilities of the order timer
+* Emily: Finished the ordering page
+* Matt: Primarily worked on the manager stock ordering page and the support form pages.
+Also, helped with database and some other small things in the program
+* Jordan: Got the drone owner page working.
+* Nathan: Got done with the support form page
+* Samuel: Created revenue graphs for the manager and worked on showing the customer when drones weren't available for use

+Setbacks:
+* Figuring out the database with ordering stuff is a bit tricky for the shopping cart page

+Succusses:
+* I want to go into a bit more detail of how good we did.
+This was in my opinion our best sprint!
+Everyone was doing their part.
+Each person was making progress on their part.
+I took the time to go through the entire project and make a list of all the things I thought needed to be done or might be good to get done (i.e., definately helpful for people to know what we had left to do).
+Each of us when we finished our part helped conquer that list of tasks!
+* We worked so hard that it felt right to throw a pancake party on the last work day.
+I brough some pancakes and they brought some toppings.
+It was fun!
+* I think this was the busiest sprint for us but we really worked hard as a team trying to help out one another as we had extra time apart from our individual parts!

+# Flapjack Heros Sprint Summary #
 ## Sprint 4: Development Pt2
 For these two weeks we continued work on functionality of our app.
 We met online a few times for progress reports and to split up tasks.
 We also met for work days.